 Tree-toppers can take any form, but the most popular tree topper is the star, which was also a key component in the Biblical Nativity.
 Other less common tree-toppers include paper rosettes, ribbon bows, Father Christmases or Santa Clauses, Christian crosses, Christmas owls, and sunbursts.

 A candy cane or peppermint stick is a cane-shaped stick candy, it is traditionally white with red stripes and flavored with peppermint, but is also made in a variety of other flavors and colors.
 It was to symbolically represent the shepherd’s staff.
-They are used to gently guide wondering sheep back to the fold and to defend helpless sheep from attack-ing wolves and lions.
+They are used to gently guide wondering sheep back to the fold and to defend helpless sheep from attacking wolves and lions.
 They are white because Jesus was born of a virgin and lived without sin.
 Three small red stripes represent the stripes on His back which heal us.
 One large red stripe represents the blood of the Cross which saves us.

 We see the bow as safely keeping the gift together with its holder as we are safe in the hands of Christ.
 The bow seals the gift and only one who is worthy is able to open the bow and reveal the gift inside.

-The tradition of giving presents at Christmas has roots that go back as far as the Nativity story, whereupon the Three Wise Men gave gold, frankincense and myrrh to the baby Jesus.
+The tradition of giving presents at Christmas has roots that go back as far as the Nativity story, whereupon the Three Wise Men gave gold, frankincense, and myrrh to the baby Jesus.
 Giving gifts is one way we show our love for each other.

 Tinsel is mainly used to decorate Christmas trees; it can also be hung from ceilings or walls.
-Tinsel was also created in Germany, were it was originally made from thin strips of beaten silver.
+Tinsel was also created in Germany, where it was originally made from thin strips of beaten silver.
 It was added to Christmas trees to enhance the flickering of the candles on the tree.

-Candles represent man’s life spirit and the glory of Christ living within him.
+Candles represent man’s living spirit and the glory of Christ living within him.
 Candles were attached to the end of tree branches with wax or pins and were adhered to the tree to represent shining stars.

 Get into the festive spirit, start decorating the outside and inside of your home, put up the Christmas Tree, do some Christmas baking.
 Put the gifts them under the Christmas tree and open them on Christmas day.